wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_pipelining.md

 #### Practice Questions

 **[A.3.2.p2.1]** When using a 1 GB buffer size (i.e., no pipelining), what would you  expect the execution time to be when running on Server #2?
+Show your work.
 Check your answer with the simulation.

 <div class="ui accordion fluid">
    <div class="title">